 Push ups are particularly great for sculpting big arms and a broad chest, all at the same time and with the below workout tips, you'll have a chest and arms big enough to match Arnold Schwarzenegger's.

-Not to mention, according to science, push ups (a.k.a. press ups) are equally as good for building pecs as the bench press.
+According to science, push ups (a.k.a. press ups) are equally as good for building pecs as the bench press.
 Pretty surprising, right?
 Not so much if you think about it.
 Using the correct form, push ups and bench presses are very similar moves and also work pretty much the same muscles.
-And admittedly, setting up a press up station is cheaper than getting the best home gym equipment required to do bench presses.

-But it begs the question: what are the best push up workouts that will build big chest and big arms?
+But this begs the question: what are the best push up workouts that will build a big chest and big arms?
 How should you structure your press up workout in order to maximise chest muscle gains?
 What push up variations are the best for building pecs?

-First and foremost, you'll need to know how to build push ups.
+First and foremost, you'll need to know how to do push ups.
 As in the case in most resistance training exercises, a good push up form is more important than churning out 'half-reps', so make sure your core, delts and pecs are all engaged when performing press ups.
-Slow, controlled reps are key to build muscle.
+Slow, controlled reps are key to building muscle.

 When performing resistance training with the best home weights, you want to stay within the 'hypertrophy range' which is between 8-12 reps per set.
 This is said to be the best build increase muscle mass, as opposed to a lower rep range that build strength and a higher rep range that build muscle endurance.